We all understand the flower language to a certain degree without realizing it.

 - Roman bridal bouquets were composed of garlands or flowers that symbolized the bride’s fertility.

 - Flowers were used as symbols in the Hebrew Bible, Buddhism, and Chinese religions.

 - Ancient Greeks wore corsages and held flower bouquets at weddings and believed that the fragrances of flowers and herbs warded off evil spirits.

 So no one really invented it.
 It just keeps reinventing itself.
 Everything old becomes new again.

 However, the French were the first to formalize and popularize the language of flowers by publishing Flower language books in the late 1700s and early 1800s.
 It created a whole new genre.

-A Brief history of how floriography reached Europe: From Turkey with love:
+A Brief history: How floriography reached Europe From Turkey with love:

 Most historians agree that the floriography fad of assigning meanings to flowers as a way of communicating was most likely introduced to Europe by Aubry de la Mottraye and Lady Mary Wortley Montagu, both of whom lived in Turkey in the 1700s at different times.

 While living in Turkey, both Aubry and Lady Mary learned about a secret and very clever coded language game called “sélam” (“hi”).